COSC-499-W2023/year-long-project-team-3/docs/guides/local_development_setup.md

     ```bash
     docker-compose -f docker-compose.dev.yml up db -d
     ```
-5. Verify that the container is running in Docker Desktop
+5. Verify that the container is running in Docker Desktop.
+If it fails it may be due to improperly configured or missing `.env` files.
 6. Migrate the database using:
     ```bash
     npm run migrate